dugajean/tsexpress-starter/README.md

 You're free to do anything you would do in a normal Express app.
 These features are all optional and can simply be ignored.
 Just use Express with Typescript.

 ## Tests

+Write your own tests and run them with:

 ```javascript
 $ yarn test